 A second spiritual application involves the matter of speaking.
 Our daughter, who is a speech pathologist, tells us that proper speech development is dependent upon proper hearing.
 Output is determined by input.
 As Christians, accuracy in communicating the message of Christ is dependent upon humble reception of God’s truth.
 This is true of the message we speak as well as the message we live.
 James warns his readers, saying, “But prove yourselves doers of the word, and not merely hearers who delude themselves” (Jas.
 1:22).
 Faulty listening skills result in distorted messages.
 We must get the wax out—put aside filthiness and all that remains of wickedness—so that we might prove to be effective communicators of Christ’s message to the world.

-Thanks so much to my friend Alan at Bartlett, TN Heating and Air Conditioning repair for sponsoring my blog.
+Thanks so much to my friend Alan at Little Rock Towing Service for sponsoring my blog.